Janice Berger

 Janice Berger | Psychotherapist

 Janice Berger is a pioneer in Deep Emotional Processing Therapy™.
 She is a retired Registered Psychotherapist, as well as an author, mentor and public speaker.
-She has spent over 45 years helping people work through the pain of past and present trauma and childhood abuse, neglect and deprivation.
+She spent over 45 years helping clients work through the pain of past and present trauma and childhood abuse, neglect and deprivation.

 She originally graduated as a Registered Nurse from Wellesley Hospital in Toronto in 1957.
-She obtained a diploma in teaching and supervision from the University of British Columbia in 1959 and a Bachelor of Nursing degree at McGill University in 1963.
+Early in her nursing career she became an Assistant Head Nurse at Vancouver General Hospital leaving that position to obtain a diploma in Nursing Education and Supervision from the University of British Columbia in 1959.
+Janice then became a Clinical Instructor of Nurses at Wellesley Hospital for two years.
+She left that position to obtain a Bachelor of Nursing degree at McGill University in 1963.
+She filled in as a Head Nurse for two summers at Wellesley in between her two years at McGill.

+Janice was always interested in the human condition and what motivates human behaviour.
 It was her desire to be the best parent she could be that started her personal emotional journey into herself.
 She is the mother of three biological children and a forth child, a daughter, adopted at the age of four.
 Her marriage ended amicably after thirty-one years.
-Her adult children are now in their fifties and she enjoys a close relationship, although not uneventful, with them and their life partners.
-She also delights in her grandchildren.
+Her adult children are now in their fifties and sixties and she enjoys a close relationship with them and their life partners.
+She also delights in her 5 adult grandchildren.

 In her desire to grow personally she read widely and entered therapy with a Toronto psychiatrist who was using deep emotional processing methods.
 Her own healing journey convinced her of the power of the emotional process she believes we all own and can learn to access.
 She subsequently trained with this psychiatrist to be a psychotherapist and then obtained a Master of Education degree, focussing on psychotherapy, from the Ontario Institute for Studies In Education at the University of Toronto in 1986.